Dendroarchaeology: Application

 The application of dendroarchaeology in uncovering past trade patterns is based on determining the provenance of the tree-ring patterns.
 This is called dendroprovenance (or dendroprovenancing).
 Patterns from individual samples will match much more closely with chronologies of tree-ring series from the same area than with chronologies from other regions.
 For example, strong cross dating is found between Irish and English chronologies, but individual ring patterns tend to match better against their local chronologies.
 Hence, this strong geographical component of tree ring chronologies can be used to source timber samples at archaeological sites to uncover trade routes required for the site construction.
 Dendroprovenance hase been successfully applied to for example European wood from the Roman period and medieval times, but also to Kauri timbers from New Zealand.

 Dendrochronology can also be used in concert with radiocarbon dating to allow for more accurate date measurements using radiocarbon dating on archaeological sites.
 It is known that the concentration of carbon-14 in the atmosphere is not constant.
 By performing radiocarbon dating on timber samples in a known chronology, radiocarbon dates can be plotted against real time generating a calibration curve that can be used for future radiocarbon samples.
+Floating dendrochronological sequences can be fixed by spikes of cosmogenic radiocarbon caused by Miyake events, such as timber in the Dispilio archaeological site in northern Greece, which was dated to building phases between 5328 and 5140 BCE based on a Miyake event in 5259 BCE.

 While dendrochronology is often considered as an absolute dating method, it can also be used as a powerful tool in the relative dating of an archaeological site.
 Timber samples may be able to be compared with others on the site to help construct a timeline of events for that particular site.
 Such samples can also be used to settle issues in constructing a chronological typology for artifacts found on site.
 The important point is that such within-site analysis can be done whether or not a chronology is available to date the whole assemblage.